Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Having your TV online is definitely useful, and their now-affordable pricing means that you don’t have to shell out extra for these features.
 But we still think non-smart TVs have their place in your home.
 Here’s why.

-1. The Security Risks Are Real
+1. Smart TV Security and Privacy Risks Are Real

 3. Smart TVs Lack Smart Interfaces